dejurin/simplified-timezone-boundaries/README.md

 You can see the result of the degreasing at http://geojson.io/ (copy the contents of the file [output.geojson](output.geojson) and paste it into the form).

+### Note
+Note, the reduction in percentage of removable points is proportional to the reduction in area, so small island states or the Vatican, Monaco could be ignored.
+If this is important to you, set a larger percentage.

 ### Referrals

 - https://github.com/evansiroky/timezone-boundary-builder - A tool to extract data from Open Street Map (OSM) to build the boundaries of the world's timezones.